turingschool/frontend-mod-1-prework/finalProject/highLevelCC.md

 * The way I see the solution to the ceaserCipher is this:

-    * There are parameters of the alphabet set up for the 21 letter shift or offsetting.
+    * There are parameters of the alphabet set up for the 21 or -5 letter shift or alphabet offsetting.

     * There will be an encoding function encasing those parameters and key value pairs.